 PromethION 24 (Oxford Nanopore Technology) |

-The cutting-edge omics analysis facility is able to analyze and quantify, to a high degree of precision, the various metabolites and proteins that are contained in the blood and urine samples stored in the biobank facility.
-Three high-field and high-sensitive nuclear magnetic resonance (NMR) spectroscopy system (800MHz and 600MHz) and various types of mass spectrometry system (LC-MS, GC-MS, etc.) have been installed for supporting wide variety of analysis.
-Each system has an auto-sampler, making it possible to analyze several thousands of samples per year.
-The obtained data are stored in the supercomputer system.
-Our study provides the standard omics information (types and quantity of metabolites and proteins) of the Japanese people, which is useful for a wide range of medical treatment and research.
+The cutting-edge facility for omics analysis allows the analysis and quantification, to a high degree of precision, of the various metabolites and proteins that are contained within the blood and urine samples stored in the biobank facility.
+Three high-field and high-sensitive nuclear magnetic resonance (NMR) spectroscopy system (800MHz and 600MHz) and various types of mass spectrometry system (LC-MS, GC-MS, etc.) have been installed to enable a wide variety of analysis to take place.
+Each system has an auto-sampler, allowing analyze several thousands of samples to be analyzed per year.
+The obtained data are then stored in the supercomputer system.
+Our study provides the standard omics information (types and quantity of metabolites and proteins) of Japanese people, which is useful for a wide range of medical treatment and research.

 Model | Resonant frequency | Purpose of Use | Equipment |